Iteration Layer

 Open the n8n canvas and add a new node.
 Search for “Schedule Trigger” and add it.

-In the node settings, set the Trigger Interval to “Weeks” and pick the day and time for your report — Monday at 8:00 AM is a common choice for weekly sales summaries.
+In the node settings, set the Trigger Interval to “Weeks” and pick the day and time for your report — Monday at 8:00 AM is a common choice for finance review before a payment run.
 This fires the workflow automatically on schedule.

 Add a Postgres node (or MySQL, MSSQL, or any database node that fits your stack).
 Configure your database credentials and enter the query: